Get started with a few quick questions

 Scalability by design.
 Custom solutions grow with your business because they're architected for your specific growth trajectory.
 Off-the-shelf products hit scaling walls that require expensive tier upgrades or platform migrations.

 Data ownership and security.
 You control where your data lives, how it's processed, and who has access.
-For the 31% of custom software companies serving financial services and the 31% serving healthcare, this isn't a nice-to-have.
+For the 59% of custom software providers serving financial services and the 73% serving healthcare, this isn't a nice-to-have.
 It's a regulatory requirement.

 Outsourcing vs. In-House Custom Software Development

 The build-or-outsource decision shapes every aspect of your project: cost, timeline, communication, and quality.
-Here's how the two models compare in practice:
+The two models compare as follows:

 Factor In-House Outsourcing